 An evaluation of the effectiveness of each QI activity is performed.
 A re-evaluation will take place after an appropriate interval between implementation of an intervention and remeasurement.
-The evaluation of effectiveness is described quantitatively, in most cases, compared to previous measurement, with an analysis of statistical significance when indicated.
+The evaluation of effectiveness is described qualitatively and quantitatively, in most cases, compared to previous measurement, with an analysis of statistical significance when indicated.

-Based on the HEDIS data presented, areas of focus for 2021 include the following:
+Based on the HEDIS data presented, areas of focus for 2022 include but are not limited to the following:

 - Childhood Immunizations: Combo 10

 - Immunizations for Adolescents: Combo 2

-- Well-Child Visits in the First 30 Months of Life
+- Well-Child Visits in the First 15 Months of Life

-- Well-Child Visits in members 3-21 years of age
+- Well-Child Visits in members 3-15 Months of Life

+- Child & Adolescent:

+- BMI Percentiles

+- Counseling for Nutrition

+- Counseling for Physical Activity

+- Well Child Visit

 - Asthma Medication Ratio

 - Breast Cancer Screening

 - Cervical Cancer Screening

 - Chlamydia Screening in Women

 - HbA1c Testing for Diabetics

-- Weight Assessment and Counseling for Nutrition and Physical Activity for Children/ Adolescents